luoqm6/CTP_Md_Client_Trader_TCP/README.md

-# ctp server and client communicate with each other by UDP
+# ctp server and client communicate with each other by TCP